Armand d'Artois

-Armand d'Artois (3 October 1788 – 28 March 1867) was a 19th-century French playwright and librettist, and also Achille d'Artois's brother.
+Armand d'Artois (3 October 1788 – 28 March 1867) was a 19th-century French playwright and librettist.
+He is fellow librettist Achille d'Artois's brother.

 Biography

-Trained for the bar, he first worked as an attorney but the success of his play Les Finacés, in 1808, caused him to devote himself entirely to literature.
-In 1814, he joined the guards of the king of Belgium, leaving military service after receiving the Legion of Honour in 1818.
+Trained for the bar, he first worked as an attorney.
+The success of his play Les Finacés in 1808 caused him to devote himself entirely to literature.
+In 1814, he joined the guards of the king of Belgium.
+He left military service after receiving the Legion of Honour in 1818.

-A very prolific author, he wrote under various collective pseudonyms such as Emmanuel, with Emmanuel Arago, M. Sapajou, with Francis baron d'Allarde and Gabriel de Lurieu.
-Managing director of the Théâtre des Variétés from 1830 to 1836, he also directed Le Nain couleur de rose, a political, literary and moral newspaper from 15 September 1815 to 5 May 1816 and collaborated with La Foudre by Alphonse de Beauchamp.
+A very prolific author, he wrote under various collective pseudonyms such as Emmanuel, Emmanuel Arago, M. Sapajou, with Francis baron d'Allarde and Gabriel de Lurieu.
+As managing director of the Théâtre des Variétés from 1830 to 1836, he also directed Le Nain couleur de rose, a political, literary, and moral newspaper from 15 September 1815 to 5 May 1816.
+He collaborated with La Foudre by Alphonse de Beauchamp.

 His plays were presented on some of the most important Parisian stages of the 19th century: Théâtre du Vaudeville, Théâtre des Variétés, Théâtre des Nouveautés, Théâtre du Palais-Royal, Théâtre des Folies-Dramatiques, etc.